The Vermont Statutes Online

 (f) Certification.

 (1) Issuance; recording.
 A certification may be issued by a builder, a licensed professional engineer, a licensed architect, or an accredited home energy rating organization.
 If certification is not issued by a licensed professional engineer, a licensed architect, or an accredited home energy rating organization, it shall be issued by the builder.
 Any certification shall certify that residential construction meets the RBES.
 The Department of Public Service will develop and make available to the public a certificate that lists key features of the RBES.
-Any person certifying shall use this certificate or one substantially like it to certify compliance with RBES.
+Any person certifying shall use this certificate or one substantially like it to certify compliance with the RBES.
 Certification shall be issued by completing and signing a certificate and permanently affixing it to the outside of the heating or cooling equipment, to the electrical service panel located inside the building, or in a visible location in the vicinity of one of these three areas.
 The certificate shall certify that the residential building has been constructed in compliance with the requirements of the RBES.
-The person certifying under this subsection shall provide a copy of each certificate to the Department of Public Service and shall assure that a certificate is recorded and indexed in the town land records.
+The person certifying under this subsection shall provide a copy of each certificate to the Department of Public Service and shall ensure that a certificate is recorded and indexed in the town land records.
 A builder may contract with a licensed professional engineer, a licensed architect, or an accredited home energy rating organization to issue certification and to indemnify the builder from any liability to the owner of the residential construction caused by noncompliance with the RBES.

 (2) Condition precedent.
 Provision of a certificate as required by subdivision (1) of this subsection shall be a condition precedent to: